HeshamMoneer/Phosphenes-Simulation/readme.md

 Contrast brightness should always come before modulation The performance after optimization is ~270 frames per second The performance can be further optimized by passing the circles cache between frames

+## All optimizations that I worked on
+1. Used Gaussian blur kernel instead of pdf()
+2. The faces are not detected in every frame but rather limited times in 1s (3 times/second)
+3. switched to optimized numpy loops
+4. cached circles to avoid calling the draw method of opencv many times